Medindia » Health Insurance » Healthcare Insurance-Common Terms and Definitions - About

 Cashless Claim

+As the term suggests, the insured can claim without paying any cash upfront.
 The insurer or its Third Party Administrator have tie-ups with network of hospitals and nursing homes called a “network hospital”(see below) across the country.
 The insured can get themselves admitted in these specified network hospitals and take treatment for the disease contracted without any cash payment to the hospital at the time of discharge.

-However cashless mediclaim settlement is subject to the limits and sub limits which is subject to the sum insured of the policy.
+However cashless mediclaim settlement is subject to the limits and sub-limits which is subject to the sum insured of the policy.

 Coverage Amount

 Coverage amount is the maximum amount payable in the event of a claim.
 It is also known as “sum insured” and “sum assured”.
-The premium of the health insurance policy is dependent on the coverage amount chosen by you.
+The premium of the health insurance policy is dependent on the coverage amount selected by you.

 Critical Illness Policy